DEVELOPERX-coder/PPT-Automation/README.md

 1. **Organizing Content**:

    - Use global settings for consistent presentation styles
-   - Group related slides with level 2 headings
+   - Group related slides with meaningful titles
-   - Use comments to mark sections: `<!-- Section: Financial Results -->`
+   - Use bullet points for lists and organized content

 2. **Layout and Positioning**: